-The glutes is an area of the body that responds really well to foam rolling or self-massage using a massage ball (my preferred method) or foam roller.
+The glutes is an area of the body that responds really well to foam rolling or self-massage using a massage ball (my preferred method).
 But there are times when massaging your glutes can actually make your pain or discomfort worse.
 In this article, I discuss the dos and don'ts and also demonstrate the method I find most useful.

 In this article:

 Do you prefer to watch rather than read?
 I also discuss all of these topics and demonstrate my preferred method of rolling the glutes in this video.

 When NOT to foam roll or self-massage your glutes

 Glute strains or tears

 If your glute pain or discomfort came on suddenly as a sharp pain while doing an activity, I would suggest that you consult a physiotherapist before attempting any self-massage.
 This type of injury usually means that you've torn a muscle, so you will make the injury worse if you massage it too hard during the first week or so.

 When you have gluteal tendinopathy, the tendons that attach the gluteal muscles to your hip bone can be very sensitive and easy to irritate.
 It is quite common for them to flare up, causing an increase in your pain, after a hard massage or foam rolling session.
 The best treatment for gluteal tendinopathy is a combination of relative rest and carefully graded strength training.